secureCodeBox/secureCodeBox/CONTRIBUTING.md

 ## How to Write Commit Messages

-For more information see [here](https://chris.beams.io/posts/git-commit/).
+For more information see [Chris Beams article](https://chris.beams.io/posts/git-commit/).

 TL;DR